selectiveintellect/vic/gettingstarted.md

 Compiling VIC&trade; code is really easy.
 To compile the file `helloworld.vic` we run the following command:

+    $ vic helloworld.vic -o helloworld.hex

+This creates the PIC&reg; assembly file `helloworld.asm` that is then linked to form the `helloworld.hex` file that the user can then use to program the MCU using `pk2cmd` or a similar tool.
+The `vic` compiler internally finds the installed `gpsim` and `gplink` to perform the assembling and linking to create the `.hex` file so the user does not have to do it.

+If the user just wants to compile the `.asm` file they can do the following:

     $ vic helloworld.vic -o helloworld.asm

+or

+    $ vic helloworld.vic -o helloworld.hex --no-hex

-This creates the PIC&reg; assembly file that the user can then manipulate further if they want to.
-Then the user compiles this the standard way using `gputils`.
+Then the user compiles this `helloworld.asm` the standard way using `gputils`.

     $ gpasm -o helloworld.o helloworld.asm
     $ gplink -m -o helloworld.hex helloworld.o